bundlewrap/bundlewrap/doc/cli.rst

 	$ bw nodes --hostnames | xargs -n 1 ping -c 1

 With these commands you can quickly get a list of all nodes and groups in your repository.
-The example above uses ``--hostnames`` to get a list of all DNS names for your nodes and send a ping to each one.
+The example above uses :option:`--hostnames` to get a list of all DNS names for your nodes and send a ping to each one.

 |